mildred-prog/Tic-Tac-Toe/README.md

 ### User goals

 #### Website owner goals
-- Provide a simple and fun text-based Tic Tac Toe game.
+- The website aims to provide a simple and fun text-based Tic Tac Toe game.
-- Create an engaging user experience that runs smoothly in a terminal environment.
+- The website creates an engaging user experience that runs smoothly in a terminal environment.
-- Allow users to play games, with an option to replay or quit.
+- The website allows users to play games, with an option to replay or quit.

 #### New Users
-- Easily understand the rules of Tic Tac Toe through clear instructions displayed at the start of the game.
+- The user would easily understand the rules of Tic Tac Toe through clear instructions displayed at the start of the game.
-- View a numbered reference board to understand how to make moves.
+- The numbered reference board is present to enable users understand how to make moves.
-- Get clear prompts and feedback for valid and invalid inputs.
+- A clear and prompt feedback for validating a valid input and an invalid input.
-- Enjoy a clean, user-friendly interface that updates dynamically after every move.
+- The users enjoys a clean, user-friendly interface that updates dynamically after every move.
-- Receive clear messages when the game ends in a win, loss, or tie.
+- A clear message pops on the screen when the game ends in a win, loss, or tie.

 #### Returning visitors
 - Seamlessly play again using the replay option without needing to restart the program.